2023 Swim Lessons Schedule

 Our Jump Back In is a swim lesson refresher course for all swimmers who may not have had lessons since last summer.
 The Jump Back In refresher course provides review and maintenance to prepare swimmers of all abilities for summer lessons as well as help parents decide on which level is most appropriate for swimmers to begin their summer swim lessons with the Anoka Aquatic Center.
 Jump Back In lessons run for four days from June 12-15.

 This class will give a preview into the skills and requirements for Lifeguards and give students the opportunity to experience what it takes to become a Lifeguard.
 Students will practice lifeguard skills including rescues, First Aid, CPR, and AED, though they will not become certified.
 This class will run July 24 - 27.

 July 5 & 6- Two fun days filled with swimming and non-swimming activities and skills.
 Check back for more details!

 |Adult Swim Lessons||$55|

 |Private Swim Lessons||$96|

 Financial Assistance for Learn to Swim Swim Lessons!

-The Aquatic Center Learn-to-Swim program was awarded grant money, from USA Swimming and the USA Swimming Foundation, to support those requesting financial assistance for Swim Lesson.
+The Aquatic Center Learn-to-Swim program offers financial assistance for those who qualify.
 Applications are now available to request financial assistance for Learn to Swim levels Parent Child through Level 6.
 Applications will be reviewed, then awarded amounts as available.
-Residents of Anoka will have first priority.
-Contact Nickie Jenks via email (firstname.lastname@example.org) or call the Public Service office at 763-576-2980 with any questions.
+Contact Nickie Jenks via email (email@example.com) or call the Public Service office at 763-576-2980 with any questions.
 Click the following link for the application.
-2022 Swim Lessons Fee Application
+2023 Swim Lessons Fee Application

 We offer a quality swim program taught by Red Cross certified swim instructors at an affordable price.
 Plan your swim lesson schedule and register at our CivicRec page.